-In simple words, trade receivable is the accounting entry in the balance sheet of an entity, which arises due to the selling of the goods and services by the entity to Its customers on credit.
-Since this is an amount in which the Entity has a legal claim over its customer and also the customer is bound to pay the same to an entity, it is classified as Current Asset in the Balance sheet of the entity.
+In simple words, trade receivable is the accounting entry in the balance sheet of an entity, which arises due to the selling of the goods and services on credit.
+Since an Entity has a legal claim over its customer for this amount and the customer is bound to pay the same, it classifies as Current Asset in the Balance sheet of the entity.
 Trade receivables and accounts receivable are used interchangeably in the industry.

 Similar to accounts receivables, Company’s also have non-trade receivables, which arises on account of transaction unrelated to the regular course of business.

 Below is the standard format of the balance sheet of an enterprise.

 source: Colgate SEC Filings

 It is generally classified under the Current Assets in a Balance sheet.

 ABC Corporation is an electrical equipment manufacturing company.
 It recorded a sales of USD 100 billion in FY18 with 30% sales on credit to its Corporate Customers.
 The trade receivables accounting entry for the transaction in its balance sheet will be as below:

 Accounts Receivables in the above example is calculated below:

 In this example, accounts receivables will be recorded as USD 30 billion in the current asset head in the Balance Sheet.